Ubiqu0/Ubiquo/README.md

 # Introduction

 **[Ubiquo](https://ubiquo.net)** is a web application that allows you to live stream and interact with your Raspberry Pi remotely.
 With **Ubiquo**, one can easily control and interact bots and IoT devices built around a RPI.
 Examples are drones or rovers controlled remotely using a simple web browser.

+**Important**: pease note that it is not a professional service but a proof-of-concept demo.
+It does not offer any warranties, particularly in security.

 <p align="center">
   <img src="https://github.com/Ubiqu0/ubiquo_public/blob/main/public/UBIQUO_Control.gif" alt=""/>